 - $349 / £300 / AU$499 at launched

 - Released in August 2018

-For the third year in a row, the 1000X are Sony’s flagship headphone.
+Following in the footsteps of two previous 1000X models, the Sony WH-1000XM3 were the company's flagship headphones before the XM4 came onto the scene.
 They're feature-rich, as noted in the section above, and will sound like a premium pair of headphones should.

-That said, because they have so many features, they’re going to be a bit more expensive than your average non-noise cancelling headphone: $349 (£300, AU$499).
-That’s not cheap by any means, but it is comparable to the Sony WH-1000XM2 that was released last year.
+That said, because they have so many features, they’re going to be a bit more expensive than your average non-noise cancelling headphones: $349 / £300 / AU$499.
+That being said, they're often discounted these days, often available for much less than their original price.